-Specialists in this field have many options when it comes to employers.
-Computer system design and related services are the most popular employers, which offered the highest number of job openings in 2020.
+Computer Support Specialists in this field have many options when it comes to employers.
+Computer system design and related services are the most popular employers, which offer the highest number of job openings.

-Other options include telecommunications, followed by educational services, data management companies, and finally, finance and insurance companies.
+Other options for Computer Support Specialists include telecommunications, followed by educational services, data management companies, and finally, finance and insurance companies.

-Most jobs are considered full-time; however, the business requires 24 hour/7 days a week service.
+For Computer Support Specialists, most jobs are considered full-time; however, the business requires 24-hour/7 days a week service.
 You may be expected to work nights and weekends.